-- Take tape (like aforementioned blue painter’s tape) and apply to the inside edge of the tank glass on all sides with some of the tape sticking up over the top.
+- Take tape (like the aforementioned blue painter’s tape) and apply it to the inside edge of the tank glass on all sides, with some of the tape sticking up over the top.

-- To the tape (above the top of the rim), affix some additional paper or plastic.
+- Affix some additional paper or plastic to the tape (above the top of the rim).

 This level of tape and plastic can serve as a barrier to catch/bounce the bits of decal out of the tank.

-I have considered it might be enough protection to just use the stock lid that comes with the aquarium; however, I feel like you would surely get bits between lid and glass that would end up in the tank.
+I have considered it might be enough protection just to use the stock aquarium lid; however, I feel like you would surely get bits between the lid and glass that would end up in the tank.

 If a piece or two of the removed decal does find its way into the tank, don’t panic.
-I don’t think it’s toxic (at least not short term).
+It shouldn’t be toxic (at least not short term).
 Just find a way to siphon it out when you are wrapping up the job.

 Final Thoughts on Removing the Pattern from a Fluval Aquarium: